sorin-ionescu/prezto/modules/tmux/README.md

   - `tmuxa` attaches or switches to a tmux session.
   - `tmuxl` lists sessions managed by the tmux server.
+  - `tmuxn` creates or attaches to a session named for the passed argument or, if non is provided, the current working directory.

 Caveats
 -------